nuwan-d/graphene_tensile_test/README.md

 <img src="Fig%201.png" width="300">

 The second MATLAB script (stress_strain.m) can be used to plot the stress-strain curve shown below.
+Remove the initial part of the log. lammps file if you want to use the stress_strain.m directly.

 <img src="Fig%202.png" width="300">